Thwart U.S. veto or await new president? WTO has leadership dilemma

 This role, part facilitator, part visionary, in multilateral trade would be missing.

-Reporting by Philip Blenkinsop and Andrea Shalal; additional reporting by Stephanie Ulmer-Nebehay and Emma Farge in Geneva; editing by Mark John
+Reporting by Philip Blenkinsop and Andrea Shalal; Additional reporting by Stephanie Ulmer-Nebehay and Emma Farge in Geneva; Editing by Mark John and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.